 - EV 4.5.9 Any shielded TS cable must have the shield grounded. - EV 4.5.10 Every TS connector outside TS enclosures must include a pilot contact/interlock line which is part of the SDC.
-TS enclosures only used to avoid interlocks are prohibited. - EV 4.5.11 All TS connections must be designed so that they use intentional current paths through conductors such as copper or aluminium and must not rely on steel bolts to be the primary conductor. - EV 4.5.12 All TS connections must not include compressible material such as plastic in the stack-up or as a fastener. - EV 4.5.13 All electric connections, including bolts, nuts, and other fasteners, in the high current path, see EV 1.2.2, of the TS must be secured from unintentional loosening.
-Fasteners must use positive locking mechanisms, see T 10.2, that are suitable for high temperatures, see EV 4.5.3.

-Components, e.g. inverters, certified for automotive use might be allowed without a positive locking feature if connections are completed as recommended by the manufacturers' datasheet and no positive locking is possible.

-- EV 4.5.14 Teams must be prepared to demonstrate positive locking.
+TS enclosures only used to avoid interlocks are prohibited. - EV 4.5.11 All TS connections must be designed so that they use intentional current paths through conductors such as copper or aluminium and must not rely on steel bolts to be the primary conductor. - EV 4.5.12 All materials used in a stack-up or as a fastener of a TS connection must ensure equal pressure across the full contact area over the entire temperature range. - EV 4.5.13 All electric connections, including bolts, nuts, and other fasteners, in the high current path, see EV 1.2.2, of the TS must be secured from unintentional loosening.
+Fasteners must use positive locking mechanisms, see T 10.2, that are suitable for high temperatures, see EV 4.5.3. - Components, e.g. inverters, certified for automotive use might be allowed without a positive locking feature if connections are completed as recommended by the manufacturers' datasheet and no positive locking is possible. - EV 4.5.14 Teams must be prepared to demonstrate positive locking.
 For inaccessible connections, appropriate photographs must be available. - EV 4.5.15 Soldered connections in the TS high current path, see EV 1.2.2, are only allowed if all of the following are true: - connections on PCBs - the connected devices are not cells or wires - the devices are additionally mechanically secured against loosening